RainierBarrett/cpp_langevin_simulator/README.md

     $ make test  # To run all tests via CTest
     $ make catch # Run all tests directly, showing more details to you

 Right now the tests are set to run all and reports all at once, too.
-Use catch to see if an individual test is failing.
-Right now what I've got covered for testing is as follows:
+Use catch to see if an individual test is failing. *DO NOT EDIT* the `test_input.txt` file, or **your tests will fail**.

+Tests are as follows:

     * `eta_test.cpp`  : This tests whether my random process (eta) is giving different numbers whenever it's called.
     * `get_pos_test.cpp` : This makes sure the index-grabbing function works appropriately.